nickchen-cpu/ANN_computing/README.md

 ## Introduction
-We use lammps and ANN atomic potential relationship file to calculate the energy of a molecular structure.
+We use lammps to calculate the energy of a molecular structure.
 ![image](https://user-images.githubusercontent.com/70849044/109464962-79b30c80-7aa2-11eb-8abb-c2feed128483.png)